- February 9, 2021

 To mount a legal challenge, a beneficiary must show that there was malfeasance, conflict of interest or incompetence on the part of the trustee.

 There’s a lot to know about trusts and estate disputes, and challenging a trustee is rarely something you want to do on your own.
-With the help of a skilled trust attorney, a beneficiary can understand their legal rights and determine whether there are grounds for a lawsuit against a trustee.
+With the help of a skilled Missouri trust attorney, a beneficiary can understand their legal rights and determine whether there are grounds for a lawsuit against a trustee.
 Sometimes a resolution can be achieved through negotiation rather than pursuing litigation in court.

 Cape Girardeau probate attorney Kelvin Birk has decades of experience in successfully representing beneficiaries in trust disputes.
 He has the legal knowledge, negotiation skills, and keen sense of anticipating outcomes.
 To learn more about how Birk Law Firm can help you challenge the activities of a trustee, contact us at 573-332-8585.
-We can answer your questions and explain your legal options.
+We can answer your questions and explain your legal options in Missouri.
 The initial consultation is free.

 When can beneficiaries sue the trustee?

 The best way to avoid trust litigation is to create a sound, orderly estate plan in the first place.
 But we understand that sometimes this doesn’t happen.
 Trusts can be poorly crafted or vague, trustees can be incompetent or unethical, and other inaccuracies or oversights can lead to disagreements among beneficiaries.

 As an attorney, CPA and businessman who grew up on a farm, Kelvin Birk provides multidimensional professional services all in one law firm.
 Very few attorneys can do that.
 He is experienced at crafting customized estate plans.
 He has also challenged trustees on behalf of beneficiaries when the beneficiary was not being treated properly according to the terms of the trust.